 If you are an experienced diver, move further south, to Dhofar and dive at Hallaniyat Islands to have a look at a relatively untouched marine world.
 You’ll find wrecks, large pods of dolphins, sea turtles, manta rays and the usual abundant fish life.
 If you are lucky, you may even find yourself sharing the waters with an Arabian humpback whale.
 Other excellent sites to try in Oman are Fahal Island or Bandra Kayran.

 Visit the Seven Sisters, a hammerhead shark habitat off Yanbu.
-Best way to see it is on a liveaboard setting out on a number of dives with the chance to swim with hammerheads, see two- to three-metre gorgonian corals and beds of anemones.
+The best way to see it is on a liveaboard setting out on a number of dives with the chance to swim with hammerheads, and see two- to three-metre gorgonian corals and beds of anemones.

-While the United Arab Emirates has grown into a show-stopping headline-grabbing destination, not everyone associates it to be one of the up and coming unique Middle Eastern dive adventure destinations.
-With virtually untouched reefs and a variety of dive sites from shallow to the very-deep, the UAE gives you countless diving opportunities, each with a thriving ecosystem of creatures and corals.
+While the United Arab Emirates has grown into a show-stopping headline-grabbing destination, not everyone associates it to be one of the up-and-coming unique Middle Eastern dive adventure destinations.
+With virtually untouched reefs and a variety of dive sites from shallow to the deep, the UAE gives you countless diving opportunities, each with a thriving ecosystem of creatures and corals.